 Why should you bet CFL over NFL?

 You’re in Canada, so you should probably be supporting a homegrown Canadian football league.
 After all, what has the NFL ever done for Canada?
 CFL teams are playing football where you live.
 That means it’s a local game and your local newspapers and local TV stations are covering those teams, giving you all the inside information you need to successfully bet on the league.

 The rule differences between the NFL and CFL also make the CFL a high-flying, wide-open, and pass-heavy brand of football.
 That’s not only more fun to watch than the NFL, it’s more fun to bet on as well.
 The CFL is especially more fun to bet on live, as the odds fly around as fast as the ball does in Canadian football’s high-intensity and high-scoring games.
 For more comparison between the two, check our dedicated page here:

 Why stick to legal sportsbooks for CFL betting in Canada

-Provincial lottery corporations across the country are adopting legalized single-game wagering.
-That means they’re regulating it too, ensuring all sportsbook operators are legitimate, and offering you a government body to turn to if you run into some situation that doesn’t seem to be right.
+Provincial lottery corporations across the country have adopting legalized single-game wagering.
+That means they have regulated it too, ensuring all sportsbook operators are legitimate, and offering you a government body to turn to if you run into some situation that doesn’t seem to be right.

 Illegal and offshore online sportsbooks don’t do anything like that.
 Betting with a sportsbook like that is like doubling the risk of your bets.
 They could disappear with your cash anytime and you’ll have no recourse to get it back.